 Poor Nagisa is this for those who came induring theHeartCatchNewbie Boom.
 The same traits that her fans find refreshing in a magical girl lead — pessimism, whining, constant incredulity, arguing with her partner and her fairy, and having a selfish streak a mile long that she overcomes through long, slow Character Development — put others off the character and the seasons in which she stars.

 Shiny Luminous is disliked among a group of fans for "not being a Cure" and/or having a flat personality and doesn't fight.

 Shipping: Nagisa and Honoka are the undeniable poster girls for friends shipped together by yuri fans.
 The Romantic Two-Girl Friendship cultural view may have something to do with this.

 Uncanny Valley: The Queen of the Field of Light is rendered in 3D, but her face is fixed in an unmoving smile regardless of what's happening or what she's expressing.

-Woolseyism: The English Dub goes with MANY terms used by a notorious fansub group like Dark Zone, Dark King and so on.
-It also ads some of its own, most notably with the famous First Name Basis scene in episode 8.
+Woolseyism: The English dub uses MANY terms used by a notorious fansub group like Dark Zone, Dark King and so on.
+It also adds some of its own, most notably with the famous First Name Basis scene in episode 8.